-Note: FTP must be Enabled (Click Navigation Menu > Configuration > System > Global) to connect to the frame over FTP
+Note: FTP must be Enabled (Click Navigation Menu > Configuration > System > Access) to connect to the frame over FTP.
+If FTP is disabled SFTP will be used.
+Refer to System Access on page 93 for more information.

 - 1. On your computer launch Windows Explorer. - 2.
-In the address bar, type ftp://IP Address of your switcher.
+In the address bar, type sftp://IP

+Address of your switcher: 2222.

 You are prompted for a username and password. - 3.
-Type the user name for the application your are creating an FTP connection for.
+Type the user name for the application your are creating an sFTP connection for.
 Each application has specific requirements.
-The switcher will set these requirements automatically based on the username. - xpression used when creating a connection from a Ross® XPression Motion Graphics System directly to the Media-Store channels on the switcher, as well as any USB drive installed in the switcher - liveed1 used to create a connection to the LiveEDL folder on the switcher to download an edit decision list file form the switcher - user used to create a connection to the general storage folders on the switcher, as well as any USB drive installed in the switcher
+The switcher will set these requirements automatically based on the username. - xpression used when creating a connection from a Ross® XPression Motion Graphics System directly to the Media-Store channels on the switcher, as well as any USB drive installed in the switcher.

+- liveedl used to create a connection to the LiveEDL folder on the switcher to download an edit decision list file form the switcher. - user used to create a connection to the general storage folders on the switcher, as well as any USB drive installed in the switcher.

-Important: Do not copy a clip to the USB while a clip is playing.
-Copying a clip to the USB while the Clip Player is playing a clip can cause the clip to stutter or stop.
+Important: Do not copy a clip to the drive while a clip is playing.
+Copying a clip to the drive while the Clip Player is playing a clip can cause the clip to stutter or stop.